sharmin-mim/qfm_java/README.md

 ### Input
 This application takes set of quartets as input.
 The default format of input quartet is `a,b|c,d`.
-Here a, b, c and d are three species.
+Here a, b, c and d are four species.
 ### Output
 A phylogenetic tree in newick format.
 ## Instruction to Run the Application